whanley/RDF-tutorial/tutorial-text.md

 25. Rev'd Dr. S C Ewing, ex US Consular Agent, who recorded information marked with an x on the 20th day of June 1888.

 ### Step 2: Structured list
 Now, let's structure this list by describing the kind of details it includes about each person.
+This is where we introduce the idea of triples.
+For example, the first triple we want to make is "item 1 on the list (1) is a person named (2) Mirzan Marie (3)."
+In other words, "1.
+(1) Name: (2) Mirzan Marie (3)."
+We repeat this process for every assertion that the list contains.
 We can invent relatively arbitrary categories for each type of detail, much as we would if we were putting the information into a table.

 One move that is novel here: for "ditto," we're substituting a number, which shows which person on the list the "ditto" refers to.
 Thus, we say that Edwige (#2 on the list) is the daughter of #1 (by which we mean Marie).

 ```
 1. Name: Mirzan Marie